 District Overview

-Within its educational landscape, Castleberry ISD encompasses seven campuses: These include Castleberry Elementary, A.V.
-Cato Elementary, Joy James Academy of Leadership, Irma Marsh Middle School, Castleberry High School, REACH High School, and TRUCE Learning Center.
+Castleberry ISD comprises seven campuses: A.V.
+Cato Elementary (AVC), Castleberry Elementary (CE), Joy James Academy of Leadership (JJA), Irma Marsh Middle School (IMMS), Castleberry High School (CHS), REACH High School, and TRUCE Learning Center.
+REACH High School and TRUCE Learning Center share a campus, collectively known as the Alternative Learning Center.

 * Population information obtained from April 2020 Census Review.